oscar-franzen/Thinkpad_X1_Carbon_6th/README.md

 ```

 ## Get the Touchpad to function
+This one is annoying because the system loads into X11 and without a mouse I found it difficult to open a terminal window.
+I used a USB-connected mouse to open a terminal window.

 1. Uncomment the `i2c_i801` module in `/etc/modprobe.d/blacklist.conf`
 2. Add `psmouse.synaptics_intertouch=1` to `GRUB_CMDLINE_LINUX_DEFAULT` in `/etc/default/grub`
 3. `sudo update-grub`